CPNG-99/api-tapcart/README.md

 ## - Development

-To simplified development you need to have `yarn` or `npm`, `Docker` and `Docker Compose` installed on your machine.
-Then run these command to install dependencies and start development server :
+To simplified development you need to have `yarn` or `npm`, `Docker` and `Docker Compose` (optional) installed on your machine.
+Then run these command to install dependencies, running local database, and start development server :

 ```sh
 yarn